Awards and Honours

 We were nominated for 2 awards at the 2013 Suffolk Greenest County Awards hosted by Adnams.
 We were a runner up in both the Climate Adaptation and for Water Management.

 In 2014 we were nominated for both awards again.
-This time we went one better winning the Water Management award.
+This time we went one better winning the Water Management award and receiving Highly Commended in the Climate Adaptation category.

 Suffolk Carbon Charter

 Our work with Suffolk Carbon Charter has made us one of the most sustainable nurseries in the UK.
 We have pledged to reduce our carbon footprint by 5% year on year.
-We were first accredited with a Gold Level in 2013 and have managed to maintain it through 2014.
+We were first accredited with a Gold Level in 2012 and have maintained this accolade to date.

 Howard Nurseries Gold at the Chelsea Flower Show 2015